nikolaydubina/validate/README.md

 No reflection.
 No gencode.
 Hierarchical and extendable.
 Fairly fast.
 100LOC.
 Generics.

+This is convenient when you have custom validation and nested structures.
+Your type has to satisfy `Validate() error` interface, and you are good to go!

 ```go
 // Employee is example of struct with validatable fields and nested structure
 type Employee struct {